ucsb-cs16/s20/_lab/lab01.md

 ## Working in Pairs

 Pair programming is encouraged, but not required.
+Remember that Zoom allows screen-sharing, so it's totally possible!
+(Everything below is written as if you're both in the same room, though.)

 You are not expected to finish the entire lab in one sitting.
 Please don't rush through it and read all instructions carefully.
 We encourage you to work in pairs for this lab.